Encharted Cook

 Baking soda requires an acid to activate its leavening power.
 So, in this recipe, you can't substitute baking soda for baking powder.

-To learn more about leavening, check out my post, Green Dough, which will explain what you would need to be able to use baking soda.
+To learn more about leavening, check out my post, Green Dough, which will explain what you would need to add to be able to use baking soda.

-These scones are best served on the same day as baked, but they will keep up to 2 days in a sealed container.
+• Make-Ahead: These scones are best served on the same day as baked.

 Two heart shaped scones on a beige plate.

-Although I created this recipe, especially for Valentine’s Day, these heart-shaped scones would be lovely for Mother’s Day, anniversaries, afternoon tea, and even as a special wedding day breakfast.
+Although I created this recipe especially for Valentine's Day, these heart-shaped scones would be lovely for Mother's Day, anniversaries, and afternoon tea.

 Other Quick Bread Recipes You Will Love